spacemeshos/docs/docs/start/smapp/advanced_wallet.md

 _OPTION 2:_

-On the top right corner of the main screen there is button **SETTINGS** at top right corner
+On the top right corner of the main screen there is the `SETTINGS` button.

-Click on the left menu on “WALLETS” option, then scroll down until you see “Wallet Backup” section
+After navigating to Settings, find the `WALLETS` option on the left menu, then scroll down until you see **Wallet Backu** section

 ![](./../../../static/img/smapp/settings_backup.png)